From 1 February 2024, Bury Council is responsible for managing and maintaining all council homes previously supported by Six Town Housing.

 Find out more here: Six Town Housing Update

 Six Town Housing are committed to delivering the best possible service at all times but if things have gone wrong you can help us to learn from this and put things right.
-We will not investigate a complaint where either party has started legal action such as a live disrepair claim enforcement action as the issues will be resolved by a court.
+We will not investigate a complaint where either party has started legal action such as enforcement action as the issues will be resolved by a court.

 Any customer of Six Town Housing including leaseholders.
 Anyone may complain on behalf of customers with written and signed permission to discuss by the customer being represented.